 Public Lands - In most states, government-owned land are exempt from adverse possession claims.

-Insufficient Acts - Although it is conceded that the claimant engaged in some use of the property, the property owner may allege that the claimaint's acts were not sufficient to to suggest a claim of ownership.
+Insufficient Acts - Although it is conceded that the claimant engaged in some use of the property, the property owner may allege that the claimant's acts were not sufficient to suggest a claim of ownership.